Semester-Project-WS19-20/wasm-pong-rs/README.md

 The easiest way for compiling this game, is by using [wasm-pack](https://github.com/rustwasm/wasm-pack).
 After dowloading the wasm-pack you can use the command `wasm-pack build --target=web`

+UPDATE: If you have the pkg and target directorys, you don´t need to do this step, but you can.

 ## Running

 Start a HTTP Server, for example with python by using a short python-script: `python -c 'import SimpleHTTPServer; SimpleHTTPServer.test()'`